2019–20 Bolton Wanderers F.C. season: Season summary

 On 28 August, Bolton announced that the club's sale to Football Ventures (Whites) Limited had been completed, with the administrator paying tribute to the Eddie Davies Trust and their legal team, and criticising Anderson who had "used his position as a secured creditor to hamper and frustrate any deal that did not benefit him or suit his purposes."
 On 31 August, shortly after Bolton lost a fourth consecutive game conceding five goals in each, Keith Hill was announced as the new club manager.
 Bolton's first game under Hill saw the club lose 6–1 to Rotherham United, before picking up their first point under Hill on 17 September 2019 in a 0–0 draw at home to Oxford United.
 Bolton won their first game of the season on 22 October 2019 in a 2–0 win away at Bristol Rovers, before winning a further three consecutive matches in all competitions, taking the club to a positive points total for the first time.

 Bolton struggled to find form throughout the 2019-20 campaign, winning just 5 of their 34 matches up to 10 March.
 The EFL League One season was suspended on 13 March due to the ongoing COVID-19 pandemic.
 On 9 June, the season was ended with promotion, play off, and relegation positions determined on a points-per-game basis.

-This condemned the club to relegation and Bolton Wanderers will compete in the 2020-21 League Two campaign.
+This condemned the club to relegation and Bolton Wanderers competed in the 2020-21 League Two campaign.

-This will be only the second time in the club's 146-year history that they have played football in England's fourth tier.
-The previous occasion came in the 1987-88 campaign, in which Bolton were promoted back to the third tier at the first attempt.
+This was the second time in the club's 146-year history that they have played football in England's fourth tier.
+The previous occasion came in the 1987-88 campaign, in which Bolton were similarly promoted back to the third tier at the first attempt.